JavaDawid/codingchallenges/README.md

 # LICENCE #

-Algorithms used at that repositorium are property https://leetcode.com.
-Remember about these task are protected by LeetCode copyright.
+The algorithms used in this repository are the property of LeetCode (https://leetcode.com).
+Remember that these tasks are protected by LeetCode's copyright.

    # Tic-Tac-Toe #